JetBrains/teamcity-documentation/topics/known-issues.md

 ### 2020.1 Known Issues

+#### .NET runner is not compatible with obsolete external .NET CLI Support plugin

+The reworked [.NET build runner](net.md) is not compatible with the obsolete external [.NET CLI Support](https://plugins.jetbrains.com/plugin/9190--net-cli-support) plugin (used in versions 2017.1 and earlier).
+If the obsolete plugin is installed on your server, you will get the _Error creating bean with name "jetbrains.buildServer.dotnet.DotnetRunnerRunType"_ after updating to TeamCity 2020.1.
+To solve this issue, please [uninstall the obsolete plugin](installing-additional-plugins.md#Uninstalling+a+plugin+via+Web+UI) from your server.

+Note that all the existing .NET CLI Support build steps are automatically switched to the new .NET runner on updating to TeamCity 2019.2.3 or later.
+For more information, refer to our [upgrade notes](upgrade-notes.md#Reworked+.NET+build+runner).

 #### Jira Cloud Integration build feature requires specific VCS URL

 The Jira Cloud API, used by the new [Jira Cloud integration](jira-cloud-integration.md) build feature, requires sending a server URL in a specific format.
 Because of that, the build feature does not support VCSs like Perforce, TFS, and SVN out of the box.